lukejharmon/lanyon/chapters_preref/chapter13_chardiv_pre.md

 $$
 </div>

 Along a single branch in a tree, we can sum together many such small time intervals.
 But what happens when we get to a node?
 Well, if we consider the time interval that contains the node, then we already know what happened – a speciation event.
 We also know that the two daughters immediately after the speciation event were identical in their traits (this is an assumption of the model).
-So we can calculate the likelihood for their ancestor for each state as the product of the likelihoods of the two daughter branches coming into that node [@Maddison2007-vu].
+So we can calculate the likelihood for their ancestor for each state as the product of the likelihoods of the two daughter branches coming into that node and the speciation rate [@Maddison2007-vu].
 In this way, we merge our likelihood calculations along each branch when we get to nodes in the tree.

 When we get to the root of the tree, we are almost done – but not quite!
 We have partial likelihood calculations for each character state – so we know, for example, the likelihood of the data if we had started with a root state of 0, and also if we had started at 1.
 To merge these we need to use probabilities of each character state at the root of the tree [@Maddison2007-vu].
 For example, if we do not know the root state from any outside information, we might consider root probabilities for each state to be equal, 0.5 for state 0 and 0.5 for state 1.
 We then multiply the likelihood associated with each state with the root probability for that state.
 Finally, we add these likelihoods together to obtain the full likelihood of the data given the model.